eli-silver/FIEVel/README.md

 ## Frame Capture
 Visualization of the sensor image has been adapted from [RCmags frame capture github](https://github.com/RCmags/ADNS3080_frame_capture) with changes to allow the program to update faster.
 This faster frame rate is possible because of the higher communication bandwidth of both ADNS3080-Teensy SPI communication and Teensy-computer USB connection compared to the original documentation designed to work with an Arduino Uno.

-## Visualization
-This folder contains python scripts to capture and log raw sensor data as well as create plots of the sensor output.

-Data logging has been done using the serial_output_log.py script.
-To use this script, change the value of SERIAL_PORT to match the teensy port name.
-On MAC and Linux this will be of the form '/dev/xxxusbxxx' while on windows this will be of the form 'COM4'.
-Log files will be named with the value of FILE_NAME followed by a timestamp.
-This script will log data until it has written the number of lines specified by NUM_LINES.

-The Jupyter notebooks contained in this folder were used for early data visualizations and debugging of the sensor acquisition system.
-They are included as an example of how to parse the captured data in python but are likely of limited use beyond their intended application.

 ## License:
 FIEVel is licensed under the CC BY-SA 4.0 Creative Commons license.